trinityrnaseq/OICR_RNASeq_2017_Workshop/Day3_Trinity/Morning_denovo_assembly.md

     % wc -l diffExpr.P1e-3_C2.matrix

-.

-    124 diffExpr.P1e-3_C2.matrix

-Note, the number of lines in this file includes the top line with column names, so there are actually 123 DE transcripts at this 4-fold and 1e-3 FDR threshold cutoff.
+Note, the number of lines in this file includes the top line with column names, so there are actually 1 fewer DE transcripts at this 4-fold and 1e-3 FDR threshold cutoff.

 Also included among these files is a heatmap 'diffExpr.P1e-3_C2.matrix.log2.centered.genes_vs_samples_heatmap.pdf' as shown below, with transcripts clustered along the vertical axis and samples clustered along the horizontal axis.